What is Self-Hypnosis?

 The first step in getting into self-hypnosis is relaxing.
 When you are relaxed enough the part of your mind that worries and nags you is turned off.
 That part is called the Critical Faculty.
 Then you relax even more and enter a light trance state.
 In self-hypnosis you are relaxed and more in touch with your feelings and your body.
 You have shifted control from your conscious mind to your deeper unconscious mind.
 Now you are ready to make changes.

 (For more on the science of self-hypnosis, see the last question.)
-(Have a different question?
-Go to ASK DR. GLESS)

 How does self-hypnosis work?